michael-roschenwimmer/MakeChangeProject/README.md

-()**I tried to include an option to type QUIT or quit to stop the loop and tried to use methods but I need to review and learn how to do it more effectively.
-Lastly, I planned on putting an option for the cashier to become a thief but didn't get around to it.
+(**I tried to include an option to type QUIT or quit to stop the loop and tried to use methods but I need to review and learn how to do it more effectively.
+Lastly, I planned on putting an option for the cashier to become a thief but didn't get around to it.**)
- For now this was the best I could do.**)